-Fuel prices in London, shown in pence per liter, February 2011
+Fuel price in London, shown in pence per liter, February 2011

 Turmoil in Libya is making global oil markets nervous.
 That means higher gasoline prices.

 Cue the creeping unease and outright fear that Our American Way Of Life May Be In Peril.

 Well, it's Monday morning, and we have a brisk message for our U.S. readers: Shut up and stop whining.

 So gas is over $3 a gallon, maybe even edging close to $4 (depending where you live)?
 Oh, you poor, delicate, oppressed things!

 Your brethren in England--you know, that country we revolted against 235 years ago?--are just about to pay $8 for each gallon of gasoline they buy.

 The signs in the photos were snapped yesterday by our intrepid reader "Edward" at filling stations around London.